The intestinal flora - Why is it so important?

 • concentration problems

-Some digestive disorders can also cause low back pain, the pain borrowing common nerve roots between the intestines and the lower lumbar spine.
+Certain digestive disorders can also lead to low back pain, as the pain shares common nerve roots between the intestines and the lower lumbar spine.

-In terms of food, several tips can be given:
+In terms of diet, several tips can be given:

-avoid foods that delay healing such as kiwi or plum
+- avoid foods slowing down healing such as kiwi or plum

-limit milk and dairy products, as well as gluten-rich foods
+- limit milk and dairy products, as well as foods high in gluten

-consume two cups of green tea a day, several times a week basmati rice
+- consume two cups of green tea per day, basmati rice several times a week

-eat foods that help repair the mucosa such as peas, lentils, mushrooms
+- eat foods that help repair the mucous membrane such as peas, lentils, mushrooms